 Now without further ado, I’d like to introduce my very first crochet pattern for sale called Prosperity Angels.

-If you’d like to purchase the pattern to make one of these Prosperity Angels, my son (the web designer) has created a beautiful website called Blessing Angels.com.
+If you’d like to purchase the pattern to make one of these Prosperity Angels, the printable PDF pattern is available in my shop.

-Click on the purchase button at the bottom of the Prosperity Angel page.
-The pattern is currently available for purchase through Ravelry.
+Click on the purchase button at the bottom of the page.
+The pattern is also available for purchase through Ravelry.
 (Please note: You do not need to be a member of Ravelry to purchase the pattern.)

 As well, please feel free to Pin the Prosperity Angels or share the Prosperity Angels’ website link with friends on facebook and other social media you may belong to.